andy-shady-org/netbox-security/docs/using_netbox_security.md

 * AddressAssignment -> Device and VirtualDeviceContext
 * AddressSetAssignment -> Device and VirtualDeviceContext
 * SecurityZoneAssignment -> Device, VirtualDeviceContext and Interface (for assigning an interface to a security zone)
-* NatPoolAssignment -> Device and VirtualDeviceContext
+* NatPoolAssignment -> Device, VirtualDeviceContext and VirtualMachine
-* NatRuleSetAssignment -> Device and VirtualDeviceContext
+* NatRuleSetAssignment -> Device, VirtualDeviceContext and VirtualMachine
 * NatRuleAssignment -> Interface (Used for outbound interface assignments)
 * FirewallFilterAssignment -> Device and VirtualDeviceContext